alterior-mvc/alterior/README.md

 }
 ```

-Also, parameters named `body` will be filled with the value of `request.body`, which is useful since you can set the type of the parameter to whatever you
+Parameters named `body` will be filled with the value of `request.body`, which is useful since you can set the type of the parameter to whatever you
-need to, such as an interface describing the expected fields that clients can send.
+need to, such as an interface describing the expected fields that clients can send (coupled with the appropriate Express body parsing middleware).
 When combined with value returns, you can achieve a very natural style:

 ```typescript
 interface MyRequestType {